Western Sydney Aerotropolis Stormwater

 In the past, this was achieved via concrete channels and pipes.
 However, this approach is very destructive to the ecology of creeks and waterways downstream.
 The stormwater infrastructure planned for the Aerotropolis includes natural channels and creeks to convey stormwater, and wetlands to collect, treat and store surplus water to protect downstream ecosystems.
 This allows the water to be sustainably harvested to be used in surrounding urban areas.

-Stormwater infrastructure in the Western Parkland City will be focused on maintaining the layout and appearance of natural creek lines.
+Stormwater infrastructure in the Western Parkland City will maintain the layout and appearance of natural creek lines.
 It will be designed to complement the natural environment and provide thriving and liveable spaces for our new communities to enjoy.
 It includes:

-• Regional wetlands: Constructed wetlands will collect, treat and store stormwater that can be used for non-drinking purposes through the regional recycled water network.
-The wetlands will have a natural look using native plants to blend into the landscape, and include shallow marshes and deeper pools.
+• Regional wetlands: Constructed wetlands will collect, treat and store stormwater that can be used as recycled water through the regional recycled water network.
+The wetlands will have a natural look using native plants to blend into the landscape and include shallow marshes and deeper pools.
 Public access, including cycle paths and viewing areas, may also be built to integrate the wetlands with surrounding open spaces.

 • Creeks or naturalised drainage channels: Creeks and naturalised drainage channels will take stormwater from roads and developed areas and carry it to larger waterways downstream.
 The creeks and channels will vary in size depending on where they are in the catchment.
-They'll have very little flow during dry weather, but will be able to accommodate higher flows in storm and rain events.
+They'll have very little flow during dry weather but will be able to accommodate higher flows during the wet season.
 Natural creeks will support the local ecology, providing an attractive environment for wildlife and native plants that will be used in and around the creeks to create cool, green areas.

 • Adjacent stormwater land: State Environmental Planning Policy (Precincts – Western Parkland City) 2021 also identifies additional open spaces that are adjacent to the core stormwater infrastructure, including the riparian corridor, and some land that has high biodiversity value vegetation, Aboriginal heritage sensitivity and heritage-value lands.